In This Article

 When to seek help

-Usually, the discomfort should reduce after you have taken the pain-relief drugs.
+Usually, the discomfort should reduce pain after root canal, you have taken the pain-relief drugs.
 If you discover that there is no improvement, you should inform your doctor and a stronger pain reliever may be recommended for you.
 However, it is very important for you to note that strong pain relievers can only be taken for a short time.

-Managing your post-root-canal pain should done in conjunction with your dentist.
+Managing your post-root-canal pain should be done in conjunction with your dentist.
 Apart from medications that your dentist will prescribe for you which you can only take for some time, there are other things that you can do to manage the pain.
 You should take your oral health seriously.
 And you should avoid crunchy as well as hard foods until the time that your pain subsides.
 If you are a smoker, you should quit totally or for some time.
-You should also consider activities that can help in relieving stress such as meditation, yoga and so on, as they can help you not to focus on your pain.
+You should also consider activities that can help in relieving stress such as meditation, yoga, and so on, as they can help you not to focus on your pain.

 6 Tips For Speeding Up Root Canal Recovery